matt6158/join4join-1/README.md

 ### JOIN 4 JOIN BOT - THE BEST BOT TO GET A LOT OF MEMBERS !

-Gain members quickly with the j4j system or with his economy system ! its very easy to use.
+Gain members quickly with the join4join bot ! its very easy to use.
 Now no need to advertise your server everywhere with this bot !

 ### __**COMMANDS LIST**__